 The pattern can help traders detect potential market reversals using a combination of inside and outside trading and is applicable to any time frame.
 One of the benefits of using this pattern is that it signals a potential price reversal much sooner than a chart pattern e.g. double bottom or head & shoulders.

 While this chart reversal pattern does provide some great insight into the potential top and bottom for the asset you are monitoring, it is best to use it in conjunction with other technical indicators and candlestick patterns.

-The reversal pattern can be seen after a significant obvious trend, when a series of lower high lower low, higher high or higher low is interrupted.
+The reversal pattern can be seen after a significant obvious trend when a series of lower highs, lower lows, higher highs, or higher lows is interrupted.
 This pattern can repeat itself constantly so it's best to identify and react quickly, as many traders consider this chart pattern one of the most reliable and powerful patterns to trade.